mion uses @mionjs/run-types for automatic validation.

 If an invalid request is sent, a ValidationError (which extends RpcError) is thrown:

-import {RunTypeError, ValidationError} from '@mionkit/run-types';
+import {RpcError, RunTypeError, ValidationError} from '@mionjs/core';

 // Example validation error thrown when invalid data is received